NLeSC/guide/projects/project_overview.md

+# Projects

 NLeSC is a projects based organization.
-Projects are done in partnership with scientist, usually at a Dutch University.
+Projects are done in partnership with scientists, usually from a Dutch University.